Uniqueness, universality, and homogeneity of the noncommutative Gurarij space: The noncommutative Gurarij space

-With such a characterization of a limit of the Fra\"{\i}ss\'{e} class $ \mathcal{E}_{1}$ at hand, we can finally state the main result of this paper, which is an immediate consequence of Theorem \ref {Theorem:Fraisselimit} and Proposition \ref{Proposition: characterization limit E1}.
+With such a characterization of a limit of the Fra\"{\i}ss\'{e} class $ \mathcal{E}_{1}$ at hand, one can prove the existence, uniqueness, homogeneity, and universality properties of $\mathbb{NG}$ as stated in Theorem \ref{Theorem:main-NG} (1),(2),(3).
+Indeed the existence, uniqueness, and universality statements follow from Theorem \ref{Theorem:Fraisselimit} and Proposition \ref{Proposition: characterization limit E1}.
+The homogeneity property of $\mathbb{NG}$ can be deduced from Lemma \ref {Lemma:put-back} via an intertwining argument, similarly as Theorem 1.1 is deduced from Lemma 2.1 in \cite{kubis_proof_2013}.